Classes start March 18th! Enroll today and save $10 with code lapiz24-02 (restrictions apply)!

 How much are the books?
 What if I lose them?

-We provide a free set of books for the first course that you take (101 and up).
-If you need a second set of books, for whatever reason (lost, dog ate them, using them to level a table, etc.) it will cost $55.
+We provide a free textbook for the first course that you take (101 and up).
+If you need a second book, for whatever reason (lost, spilled gumbo on it, using it to level a table, etc.) it will cost $40.

 What kind of Spanish do you teach?
 (Latin-American or European)